-- 4.1.1 Risk Financing may be defined as the process by which the Council ensures sufficient funds are available to pay for financial losses, using the most cost effective sources of finance.
+- 4.1.1 Risk Financing may be defined as the process by which the Council ensures sufficient funds are available to pay for financial losses, using the most cost-effective sources of finance.
 For insurable risks (it should be noted that not all risks are insurable) this requires a balance between the amount of risk the Council is prepared to take, and the premium payable.
-The overall approach to risk financing is set out in the Risk Management Policy. - 4.1.2 The most significant decision which affects this cost:risk balance is the level of "deductible" (excess) that the Council meets from its own resources.
+The overall approach to risk financing is set out in the Risk Management Policy. - 4.1.2 The most significant decision which affects this cost-risk balance is the level of "deductible" (excess) that the Council meets from its own resources.
 As with household policies, we can save money by taking a higher excess.
 High deductibles, however, also expose the Council to greater risk.
 The deductible is generally on a "per claim" basis, although the risk can be reduced further by including an aggregate limit which caps the total annual amount of the Council's exposure.
 The Council accepts very high deductibles, bearing the full cost of most claims itself, through the insurance fund (see below).
-This is because the Council is big enough to accept a lot more risk than individual householders, and sees its external insurance primarily as cover for catastrophes.
+This is because the Council is big enough to accept a

-4.1.3 Robust risk management across the organisation will reduce both the amounts payable in self-insured amounts and the external premium charged.
+- lot more risk than individual householders and sees its external insurance primarily as cover for catastrophes. - 4.1.3 Robust risk management across the organisation reduces both the amounts payable in self-insured amounts and the external premium charged.
 However, it is neither possible nor desirable to eliminate all risks from service delivery.
 An effective strategy for financing these residual risks is therefore required.

-4.2 Financial position - annual budgets
+4.2 Financial Position - Annual Budgets

 - 4.2.1 Since 2020/21, the annual costs of insurance are held as a corporate revenue budget, outside departmental budgets.
-This funds the costs of external premiums, deductible payments on claims, and claims handling costs.
-Schools also pay for relevant insurances from their delegated budgets. - 4.2.2 The 2022/23 budget has been reduced by £0.5m against previous years.
-This saving has been possible despite the continued difficult external insurance market, due to continued good performance on claims and an increase to the deductible on liability claims, which has reduced the external premium.
-The budget now stands at £2.5m per year, which covers both external insurance premiums and the cost of claims within the deductible.
+This budget funds the costs of external premiums, deductible payments on claims, and claims handling costs. - 4.2.2 The 2023 budget stands at £2.5m per year, which covers both external insurance premiums and the cost of claims within the deductible. - 4.2.3 Since October 2023, the Council no longer directly insures maintained schools.
+Instead, schools have access to a government-backed scheme (the Risk Protection Arrangement, or RPA) which is an alternative to insurance for schools.

-4.3 Financial position - Insurance Fund
+4.3 Financial Position - Insurance Fund